Town Of Essex Declares Significant Weather Event

 windsoriteDOTca News Staff

-The Town of Essex is declaring a Significant Weather Event in advance of the heavy snowfall that is expected to begin Wednesday evening and continue overnight.
-The declarati will take effect at 4:00pm on February 12th, 2025.
+The Town of Essex is declaring a Significant Weather Event in advance of the heavy snowfall that is expected to continue through Sunday evening, with accumulations expected to reach up to 20-30 centimetres with peak snowfall rates of 3-6 centimeters per hour.

+Typically, snow accumulation can be managed within the existing road allowance through the Town’s normal snow clearing operations.
+However, the Town has the authority to declare a Major Snowstorm Condition when significant amounts of snow are expected to accumulate that exceeds the capacity of the road allowance.

 To help with the efficient removal of snow, the Town of Essex is asking residents to adhere to the following guidelines: